-The TPD is modeled from the US Army's Officer Evaluation Report Support Form (OERSF);25 which was designed to foster the communication process between senior and junior officers.
+The TPD is modeled from the US Army's Officer Evaluation Report Support Form (OERSF); which was designed to foster the communication process between senior and junior officers.
 It aligns the goals and objectives of the unit with those of the individual.
 The OERSF is a form that gives the junior officer the opportunity to list their own goals and objectives, with input from their senior officer.
-It was derived26 from the management principles described in Odiorne.27 The outcome of the OERSF is twofold.
+It was derived from the management principles described in Odiorne.
+The outcome of the OERSF is twofold.
 First, it gives the junior officer a clear understanding as to his or her individual duties and organizational mission as well as promotes performance and career counseling by the senior officer.
-Secondly, it is used by the senior officer to rate the performance of the subordinate officer.
 The officer performance rating is the primary tool used by the Army to determine promotions and advancement.